-We are conscious of the environment impact of transportation to/from meetings, and have implemented the use of office bikes for meetings held within a 5km radius of the office.
-Our other initiatives in this area include widespread use of tele conferences and tele meetings, together with purchasing carbon guotas on air travel.
+We are conscious of the environment impact of transportation to/from meetings, and use office bikes for meetings held within a 5 km radius of the office.
+Our other initiatives in this area include widespread use of tele conferences and tele meetings, together with purchasing carbon quotas on air travel.